 - Check the doctor's credentials in a professional directory like the American Medical Association's DoctorFinder.
 Ask about the doctor's philosophy and be sure it coincides with yours.
 For example, does he or she focus on preventive medicine like routine checkups and immunizations?

-For more information about provider networks, check out the links on the next page.
+For more information about provider networks, check out the links below.